fermmm/rga-code-challenge/README.md

 * Typescript

 Important notes:
 * I have experience with Redux but the app does not use Redux because is not needed in the app, using something when is not needed is a wrong desition in my opninion, so I decided to not add Redux to show that opinion.
+You can see how I use Redux with Typescript [in this repository.](https://github.com/fermmm/boilerplate-typescript-react-redux-webpack)

 ## Installation